danielromeroc/LastLogonAPM/README.md

 In order to debug, and to save the table we use a customized code derived from  (https://community.f5.com/t5/technical-articles/session-table-control-with-irules/ta-p/282763)

 # TO TAKE IN ACCOUNT
+* Both irules must be added to VS
 * Tables are deleted in case of reboot
-* A backup could be done via the url /gestion/export/llt ** A simple curl -k https://<VirtualServerIP>/gestion/export/llt > backup.csv could be used to automate backup
+* A backup could be done via the url /gestion/export/llt ** A simple curl -k https://<VirtualServerIP>/gestion/export/llt > backup.csv could be used to automate backup in crontab daily
 * Tables are stored in memory and no limits are set for storing them (must be carefull) ** In case needed url -k https://<VirtualServerIP>/gestion/delete/llt remove all subtable entries